Lawn Care: Ways to Repair Your Lawn After Winter

 Mow When the Grass Is Dry

 Your grass will start to grow faster as the weather gets warmer.
-When you begin mowing, try setting the mower blades higher to trim off only the top third of growth.
+When you begin mowing, try setting the mower blades higher to trim off only the top third of the growth.
 Taller grass develops longer roots, which can achieve a healthier lawn.
 After the first few grass cuts, you can reset the blades to a lower setting.
-Also, we recommend that you don’t mow your lawn if it’s still damp from recent snow.
+Also, we recommend that you don’t mow your lawn if it’s still damp from the recent snow.
 Mow once the grass has dried and resumed active growth.

 Fertilize and Water Your Grass